The Ultimate Senior Housing Real Estate Resource

 Financing Senior Living Real Estate

 Financing senior housing real estate requires sufficient knowledge of the senior living industry, as well as commercial real estate finance.
 Various financing options are available, including conventional loans, private equity funds, and Small Business Administration (SBA) loans.
 Factors such as the type of facility, its location, occupancy rates, and overall market conditions play a crucial role in determining the most suitable financing method.
-In addition, investors should be aware of the unique operational and regulatory challenges associated with senior housing properties, as these can significantly influence lenders’ willingness to extend financing and the terms of the loans provided.

-History of Senior Housing
+Senior Housing Calculators

 History of elderly housing - “The “Friends’ Almshouse of Philadelphia